brunomaga/brunomaga.github.io/publications.md

 </details>

-<details> <summary markdown="span">2024 [Universal Checkpointing: Efficient and Flexible Checkpointing for Large Scale Distributed Training](https://arxiv.org/abs/2406.18820)</summary>
+<details> <summary markdown="span">2024 [Universal Checkpointing: Efficient and Flexible Checkpointing for Large Scale Distributed Training, Microsoft DeepSpeed](https://arxiv.org/abs/2406.18820)</summary>

 According to the paper, the issue with state-of-art distributed checkpointing (model save/resume) is that it requires "static allocation of GPU resources at the beginning of training and lacks the capability to resume training with a different parallelism strategy and hardware configuration" and usually it is not possible to resume when hardware changes during the training process.
 To this extent, the paper proposes "Universal Checkpointing, a technique that enables efficient checkpoint